Be2Can Festival: Top films and a look at Leni Riefenstahl!

 Festival details

-The ceremonial opening of the Be2Can Festival takes place this evening in the Prague cinema Lucerna, with the film "Mother" by Teona Strugar Mitevska, in which NOOMI Rapace plays the title role, was selected when the opening film was selected.
-The festival will run in the Czech Republic until October 15, before moving to Slovakia.
-The mixture of current production and historical considerations, such as that of Riefenstahl, promises both deep insights and excitingly entertaining stories.
+The grand opening of the Be2Can Festival will take place this evening at Prague's Lucerna cinema, with the film "Mother" by Teona Strugar Mitevska, in which Noomi Rapace plays the title role, chosen as the opening film.
+The festival will run in the Czech Republic until October 15th before moving on to Slovakia.
+The mix of current production and historical observations, such as Riefenstahl's, promises both in-depth insights and excitingly entertaining stories.